plasmatech8/prisma-practice/01_learn_prisma_in_60_minutes_webdevsimplified/README.md

 npx prisma migrate dev --name init
 ```

-This will generate migrations in the migrations folder (SQL queries)
+This will generate migrations in the migrations folder (SQL queries).

-and it will also npm install the prisma client.
+It will also install a prisma client WITH YOUR TYPES BUILT INTO THE PACKAGE.